De-Young07/Acadlytics/docs/project_definition.md

-# Acadlytiics — Project Definition
+# Acadlytics — Project Definition

 ## 1. Overview
-Acadlytiics is a data-driven academic analytics platform designed to support students, lecturers, and department administrators in making informed decisions based on statistical evidence.
+Acadlytics is a data-driven academic analytics platform designed to support students, lecturers, and department administrators in making informed decisions based on statistical evidence.

 ---